 A student may add a unit to an existing enrolment after the periods noted in Regulation 5.2.1 above only if authorised by the Lecturer in Charge and approved by the Course Coordinator before the census date; any such late change may incur additional fees and charges.

-A student may not enrol in more units than a standard full-time program load in any semester without the approval of the Course Coordinator.
+A student may not enrol in more units than a standard full-time program load in any study period without the approval of the Course Coordinator except where concurrent enrolment in two courses is intended and allowed for in the course rules.
 The student's previous academic record will be taken into account in determining the application.

 5.2.4 Repeating a previously completed unit

 18.104.22.168 Students who wish to re-enrol in a previously completed unit, may do so on a fee paying basis.
 Each attempt will be recorded on the transcript and will contribute to the calculation of the GPA.

 22.214.171.124 Students who are required by the Course Coordinator to re-enrol in a previously completed unit following an interruption to their studies for two or more standard-study periods under 126.96.36.199, may do so in a Commonwealth-supported place.
 Each attempt will be recorded on the transcript and will contribute to the calculation of the GPA.

 5.3.1 Withdrawal from units or program of study

 Students are responsible for seeking advice from the Course Coordinator before withdrawing from units or their program of study.
 Completing the formal withdrawal process and the consequences of the withdrawal are also the responsibility of the student.